TheJahnavi/SIKI/README.md

 A mobile-first web application for scanning and analyzing product images to provide health assessments.

+> **Important Security Notice**: This repository contains placeholder files for sensitive credentials.
+Never commit actual credentials to version control.
+See the [Security Considerations](#security-considerations) section for details on proper credential management.

 ## Project Overview

 SIKI is a responsive web application built with Material Design 3 principles that allows users to: